 Blade Safety: Your One Rule to Live By

 Safety comes first when you are using any kind of blades whether it is knife, axe, machete, hatchet or even razor.
 Before using any blade, you really need to know the rules ins and outs.
-Among the rules, there are some which are the topmost priority.
-So, what the experts said about it?
+Among the rules, there are some which are the topmost priority like how to pass a knife safely, how to hold a knife, how to pass a knife safely etc. So, what the experts said about it?

 Expert’s Opinion on Using Sharp Blades Safely